otonyoadmin/gravopenpublish/pages/02.standardpage/default.md

 hide_git_sync_repo_link: false
 ---

+Desire Dynamics provides a unique new framework for enabling the development of positive human participation management systems.
+Using a distinct, individually discoverable conception for a consitently available, invinsible Self identity, as distinct from socially interdependent constantly changing personal 'I', identities, makes it possible to easily integrate desire defined purposes using the highest common denominators.

+,
+integration of Self will and
-This is an example **standard** page, where content from one single page is displayed.
+the This is an example **standard** page, where content from one single page is displayed.
 This page also shows how to add classes to Markdown images for floating images left or right, with and without captions.

 ![Sky and Mountain](chase-moyer-730496-unsplash.jpg)